 It's also wise to check in with your doctor.
 Though many infections that affect your gut go away on their own, sometimes you need antibiotics or medicine that can stop your diarrhea.
 And always see your doctor if you notice blood in your stool.

-This inflammatory bowel disease (IBD) causes long-term swelling and soreness in your digestive tract.
+This inflammatory bowel disease (IBD) causes long-term inflammation and ulcers in your digestive tract.
 That's a tube that reaches from your mouth to your anus and includes the small intestine and colon.

 Your small intestine and colon are likely to become inflamed when you have Crohn's disease.
 You may have diarrhea with mucus in it.